bennettkelleyt-svg/kbennett-samples/index.md

 My work focuses on clarity, logical structure, and explaining complex systems in ways people can actually understand and use.
 The samples here are meant to reflect that approach across the projects I'm able to share publicly.

 > **Notes**
->- <span style="font-size: 0.8rem !important;">Learn more about me as a writer and teammate by visiting my [Kelley Bennett: Behind the Work](/kbennett-samples/KelleyBennett-Behind-the-Work) page and the  [Recommendations](https://www.linkedin.com/in/kelley-bennett-742755b/details/recommendations/?detailScreenTabIndex=0) section of my [LinkedIn profile](https://www.linkedin.com/in/kelley-bennett-742755b/) and in this portfolio.
+>- <span style="font-size: 0.8rem !important;">Learn more about me as a writer and teammate by visiting my [Kelley Bennett: Behind the Work](/kbennett-samples/KelleyBennett-Behind-the-Work) page and the  the <a href="https://www.linkedin.com/in/kelley-bennett-742755b/details/recommendations/?detailScreenTabIndex=0" target="_blank">Recommendations</a> section of my <a href="https://www.linkedin.com/in/kelley-bennett-742755b/" target="_blank">LinkedIn profile</a> and in this portfolio.
 >- <span style="font-size: 0.8rem !important;">This site is built with the [Just the Docs theme]([/kbennett-samples/writing-samples/]([https://just-the-docs.github.io/just-the-docs/)](https://just-the-docs.com/)) and the Jekyll static‑site generator, hosted on GitHub Pages.
 >- <span style="font-size: 0.8rem !important;"> If you’d like to discuss my experience or any of these samples in more detail, feel free to reach me at [bennett.kelleyt@gmail.com](mailto:bennett.kelleyt@gmail.com) or [941-320-3980](tel:941-320-3980).
 >- <span style="font-size: 0.8rem !important;">Use the search field at the top of each screen on this site to locate documents by topic, type, or industry.